-- Under the 'worst case' scenario, Ireland is projected to cumulatively exceed its obligations by 4 Mtonnes of CO2eq over the period 2013-2020. - Under the 'best case' scenario, Ireland is projected to cumulatively meet its compliance obligations over the 2013-2020 period and meet its 2020 target.
-This takes into account the overachievement of the annual limits in the period 2013- 2017 which is banked and used in the years 2018-2020.
-The report identifies that achieving the outlook under the 'best case' scenario will require focus and effort which includes meeting renewable targets for transport and heat as well as energy efficiency targets. - Transport emissions are projected to show strong growth over the period to 2020 with a 13%-19% increase on current levels depending on the level of policy implementation.
+- Under the 'worst case' scenario, Ireland is projected to cumulatively exceed its obligations by 4 Mtonnes of CO2eq over the period 2013-2020. - Under the 'best case' scenario, Ireland is projected to cumulatively meet its compliance obligations over the 2013-2020 period and meet its 2020 target. into This takes account overachievement of the annual limits in the period 2013- 2017 which is banked and used in the years 2018-2020.
+The report identifies that achieving the outlook under the 'best case' scenario will require focus and which includes meetina renewable targets for transport and heat as well as energy efficiency targets. - Transport emissions are projected to show strong growth over the period to 2020 with a 13%-19% increase on current levels depending on the level of policy implementation.
 Relative to 2005, transport emissions are projected to remain the same or, at best, decrease by 4% by 2020.